vishesh-osmosys/ToDo-List-GraphQL/README.md

 Todo List Application created using Express, Node, PostgreSQL and GraphQL.

-Each task has follwing attributes :\
+Request Body contains attributes that each task has :\
 task_id : Unique id of task\
 task_name : Name of task\
 description : Detail about task\